Md-Armaniii/Road-Accident-Analysis-using-Excel/README.md

 # Road-Accident-Analysis-using-Excel
 Road Accident Analysis using Excel: Leverage the capabilities of Excel to analyze road accident data.
+Utilize functions, formulas, and pivot tables to explore accident trends, identify high-risk areas, and analyze contributing factors.
+Visualize data using charts and graphs to understand accident patterns, such as time of day, day of the week, and weather conditions.
+Calculate accident rates, severity, and types of vehicles involved.